infovizin/_/tic-tac-toe.md

   * Player 2: **9** (Player 2 can mark anywhere considering to link the row in the subsequent steps.)
 * Step 2:
   * Player 1: As 1-5-9 combination is ruled out, Player 1 can select any of the following combinations:
-    * 2-5-9
+    * 2-5-8
     * 3-5-7
     * 4-5-6
-  * Player 2: Similarly, Player 2 can mark to prevent Player 1 from marking X in row.
+  * Player 2: Similarly, Player 2 can mark to prevent Player 1 from marking X in the row.
 * Repeat Step 2 until all unmarked grids are marked.